SamuelAboelkhir/Obsidian_vaults/study/Ethical Hacking/Networking/Common ports and protocols.md

 ### 19. GRE - Generic Routing Encapsulation
 - Creates a tunnel between communicating devices that makes it seem as if they were directly connected
-- Hides the user's public IP and shows the proxy's public IP instead
+- Encapsulates packets within IP packets, creating a virtual point-to-point link
 - Commonly used by VPN
 - Encapsulates traffic inside of IP
 	- Two endpoints appear to be directly connected to each other